-This involves injecting an anesthetic medication and usually a cortisone-like steroid medication into a tendon insertion area.
+This involves injecting an anesthetic medication, and sometimes a cortisone-like steroid medication, into a tendon insertion area.
 This decreases pain and inflammation, and is a very easy and effective way to treat tendonitis pain.

 Since every joint in the body is susceptible to arthritis and chronic pain, sometimes a cortisone and/or anesthetic injection directly into the joint is necessary for relief.
 Some of these injections are performed under a type of x-ray guidance called fluoroscopy, which lets the physician see moving internal structures to determine exactly where the medication needs to be directed.